Guide to Hosting COVID-19 Vaccination Clinics at School

 Work with your selected vaccination provider to determine dates, times, and a location for your vaccination clinics.
 Also determine roles and responsibilities for everyone involved—you can get a sense of how to do so by looking at this On-Site Vaccination Clinic Toolkit.

 Right now, only the two-dose Pfizer-BioNTech COVID-19 vaccine is available for people ages 5–17.
-Therefore, you will need to hold a second clinic 21 days after the first so recipients can get fully vaccinated.
+Therefore, you will need to hold a second clinic 21 days after the first so recipients can get all the recommended initial doses.

 Other considerations include: